-Goodwill is not depreciated or amortized but is tested for impairment on an annual basis as of December 31, and in between annual tests when an event occurs or circumstances change that could indicate that the asset might be impaired.
+Goodwill is not amortized but is tested for impairment on an annual basis as of December 31, and in between annual tests when an event occurs or circumstances change that could indicate that the asset might be impaired.
 In accordance with Accounting Standards Codification ("ASC") 350-20, a company firstly has the option to assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
 If the Company decides, as a result of its qualitative assessment, that it is more likely than not that the fair value of a reporting unit is less than its carrying amount, a two-step quantitative impairment test is mandatory.
 The Company may also elect to proceed directly to the two-step impairment test without considering qualitative factors.

-The quantitative impairment test consists of a comparison of the fair value of each reporting unit with its carrying amount, including goodwill.
-If the carrying amount of each reporting unit exceeds its fair value, an impairment loss equal to the difference between the implied fair value of the reporting unit's goodwill and the carrying amount of goodwill will be recorded.
+The quantitative impairment test consists of a comparison of the fair value of each reporting unit with its carrying amount.
+If the carrying amount of each reporting unit exceeds its fair value, an impairment loss equal to the difference between the implied fair value of the reporting unit and their carrying amounts will be recorded.

-Application of a goodwill impairment test requires significant management judgment, including the identification of the reporting unit, assigning assets, liabilities and goodwill to each reporting unit, and determining the fair value of each reporting unit.
+Application of impairment test for goodwill requires significant management judgment, including the identification of the reporting unit, assigning assets, liabilities and goodwill to each reporting unit, and determining the fair value of each reporting unit.
 The fair value of each reporting unit is determined by analysis of discounted cash flows.
 The significant assumptions regarding reporting unit's future operating performance are revenue growth rates, costs of goods and operating expenses growth rates, discount rates and terminal values.
 Changes in these estimates and assumptions could materially affect the determination of fair value for each reporting unit.

-In 2014 and 2015, management has conducted step 1 of the quantitative impairment test to compare the carrying value of the reporting unit, including assigned goodwill, to its respective fair value.
+In 2015, management has conducted step 1 of the quantitative impairment test to compare the carrying value of the reporting unit, including assigned goodwill, to its respective fair value.
 The fair value of the reporting unit was estimated by using the income approach.